fredfeng/CS162/sections/sec01/README.md

 eval $(opam env)
 ```

-At this point, if everything went well, when you type `ocaml`, you should see a prompt like this when you type `ocaml`:
+At this point, if everything went well, you should see a prompt like this when you type `ocaml`:

 ```bash
 OCaml version 4.14.1